title: Opbevarringsboks Beregnet til Min Bror

 I arrived at the exhibition carrying a transparent object.
 I hang the object on the wall, and cut a cirkel on my back, while reciting the following sentence: « The line of the circle is collected organized dots; between some dots there is space; others have united make a form that is separated from, and appears behind the line. »

-The structure which is incorporated into, and exits in the material is not a structure that you construct.
-It is a structure that already exits in the material.
-The structure in the material is the same as the structure which is incorporated into, and exits unconditional in the human being.
+The structure which is incorporated into the material is not a structure that you construct.
+It is a structure that already exists in the material.
+The structure of the material is the same as the structure which is incorporated into, and exits unconditional in the human being.

-Through the sculpture my body is surrendered to the structure in the material.
-The structure in the material is able to see, and confirm the structure in the human being, and is able to see, and confirm the human being.
+Through the sculpture my body is surrendered to the structure of the material.
+The structure is able to see, and confirm the structure of the human being, and is able to see, and confirm the human being.
 I perceive the material as a partner, and as a witness.

 What separates the material and the human being from each other is consciousness.
 Consciousness is separated from, and exhibited through the sculpture because it does not belong to the material.
 Through the sculpture I pull the material out to the possible outermost in order to be both seen, and confirmed, and in the same time not having to sacrifice my consciousness that defines me as a human being.